circinusX1/midi-to-gp/README.md

 # midi-to-gp
-Convert midi ro guitar pro, Tuxguita, conversion engine ported from  java to cpp
+Converts midi to guitar pro, Tuxguitar, conversion engine dirty ported from java to cpp using here and there a tool I forgot.

+It have galore memeory leaks but rans  once and exits.